nahuelmol/datos_final/README.md

 cal set d:tt
 ```

 where `tt` stands for test, `tn` for train and `src` for source.
-What follows is a questions, asking for file's name.
-Take into account that the file should be on the data directory.
+What follows is a questions, asking for target file's name.
+Take into account that the file should be on the `data` directory.

-At the moments of buliding the model, user must choose between the setted train and test data or just splitting the source file by using `train_test_split()` function.
+At the moment of buliding the model, user must choose between the setted train and test data or just splitting the source file by using `train_test_split()` function that applies a `test_size=0.2` unless the key `-ts` is included followed by any test size required.

 Projects could be also deleted by doing: